 Check for Injuries

-A car accident is stressful, so remember to breathe.
-Then, check on those involved, including yourself.
-If you have injuries that are severe or life-threatening, get immediate medical attention.
+Check on those involved in the crash, including yourself.
+If you have severe or life-threatening injuries, seek immediate medical attention.
 The same goes for all other drivers and passengers.

 Call the Police